 Here are some examples of brands using AR today to help customers take a closer look at their products:

-• Sephora gives users an option to try on makeup through their cameras with AR software.
+- Sephora gives users an option to try on makeup through their cameras with AR software.

-• IKEA lets mobile users place virtual furniture in their homes to see whether they like it.
+- IKEA lets mobile users place virtual furniture in their homes to see whether they like it.

 2. The Rise of Social Commerce

-Rather than being used to like posts and share articles, social media has recently become a space for what’s known as social commerce.
+Here’s one of the latest shopping trends in retail.
+Rather than being used to like posts and share articles, social media has recently become a space for what’s known as social commerce — the blending of shopping and social media.
 Both physical stores and e-commerce platforms, like Shopify, are no longer the primary go-to place for online shopping.
-With the launch of native shopping on Facebook, Instagram and TikTok, the use of social media is gradually morphing from just networking to direct buying and selling.
+The use of social media is gradually morphing from just networking to direct buying and selling, particularly with the launch of native shopping on apps like:

-In 2023 and beyond, more retailers will have social media stores in addition to their other channels.
+In 2025 and beyond, more retailers will have social media stores in addition to their other channels.
 Also, more small businesses will spring up on social media shops, as they’re an accessible and convenient option.
 Brands that invest in getting more sales on social media shops will likely be more profitable and competitive.

 To serve their customers online and offline, retailers are relying more on data, artificial intelligence (AI) and machine learning.